How a Simple Vintage Galvanized Bucket Makes the Perfect Flower Container

 Dried Flowers, Faux Flowers & Faux Greenery

-A vintage galvanized bucket or pail is a perfect choice when it comes to displaying your beautiful dried, and faux blooms & greenery.
+A vintage galvanized bucket or pail is a perfect choice for displaying your beautiful dried and faux blooms and greenery.
+You can simply drop the flowers or plants into the container, sit back, and admire how beautiful everything looks.

-Because your faux flowers & plants, and dry flowers don’t need to be sitting in water, any holes found in the galvanized buckets won’t be a big deal.
+Because your faux flowers, plants, and dry flowers don’t need to sit in water, any holes in the galvanized buckets won’t be an issue.

 fresh cut roses in a vintage galvanized bucket